 Where does the 2600 tons of oxygen we use daily in the hospitals come from?
 Not all creatures have a microbiome, what is up with that?
 Why are lies and misinformation so resilient?
 And two lessons from history, one about where we shelter, the other about "travel papers."

-Just when you thought the pandemic of misinformation could get no worse, Rudy Giuliani arises to add his misinformative spin.
-His website has two video presentations on therapies for Covid-19.
+Just when you thought the pandemic of misinformation could not get worse, Rudy Giuliani, President Trump's personal attorney, surfaces to add his misinformative spin.
+His website has two video presentations on suspect therapies for COVID-19.
 Let's consider them in turn.

 Peter Fairley, an environmental journalist and contributing editor for MIT Technology Review, cited an anti-vaccine website, DeSmogBlog, in a smear directed at our organization.
 Simultaneously, he spread misinformation about influenza and COVID-19 and endorses advice that contradicts that of the CDC and World Health Organization.